 “Maybe thereâs more to this person than what I see.”

-Empathy is like giving your assumptions a timeout.
-Instead of thinking, âWhy are they acting like that?â try, âI wonder whatâs going on behind the scenes.â Spoiler alert: thereâs always more going on.
+Empathy allows you to pause your assumptions.
+Instead of thinking, âWhy are they acting like that?â try, âI wonder whatâs going on behind the scenes.â Be aware that there’s always a hidden agenda.

 Growing Up in a World of Change